 The Guggenheim marks its 20th birthday with a terrific retrospective by American artist Bill Viola, whose huge installations, projections and films find a perfect home in the cavernous rooms of one of the world’s best modern art museums.

 Viola is a superb choice for its birthday.
 When he was just 6 years old, he fell into a lake all the way to the bottom.
 To Viola, it seemed like paradise and left a lasting impression.
 “There’s more than just the surface of life.”
 Viola says in this short documentary.
 “The real things are under the surface.”

 Gourmet cuisine for fast food prices

 While most of the foodie plaudits go to the seaside tourist magnet of San Sebastián, I thought Bilbao was just as impressive.

 La Vina Del Ensanche is an extremely charming bar, restaurant and deli opposite the library near Plaza Moyua.
 You can elbow your way to the bar for a cheap pinxho such as their famous tomato and Iberian ham toast, and wash it down with a divine glass of oaky Rioja.
 You can also sit down for a more formal tasting or a la carte menu, or grab some takeaway delicacies in the deli.

-I also highly recommend strolling along the river from the Guggenheim to Plaza Nueva, where you can soak in in the atmosphere of some of the most ancient and traditional bars in Bilbao.
+I also highly recommend strolling along the river from the Guggenheim to Plaza Nueva, where you can soak up the atmosphere of some of the oldest traditional bars in Bilbao.

 Watching the football